Go!SCAN 3D + VXmodel solution

 The resolution of a 3D scanner is its capacity to detect and render details on a surface.
 For instance if you have a small scratch on a wooden surface, the better the resolution, the most precise the scratch will appear on the 3D model.

-The Go!SCAN 3D has a resolution of 0.5 mm, which means you will be able to capture pretty fine details on surfaces: roughly the size of a grain of sand.
+The Go!SCAN 3D scanners have a resolution of up to 0.2 mm, which means you will be able to capture pretty fine details on surfaces: roughly the size of a grain of sand.

 The accuracy of a 3D scanner can be defined as how it compares to the actual physical object.
 The greater the accuracy, the closest the 3D model will be to reality.

 The Go!SCAN 3D scanners will provide an accuracy of up to 0.1 mm (0.004 in) or 0.3 mm over 1 m (0.012 in over 3 ft).
 In case you’re wondering, 0.1 mm is smaller than the thickness of a human hair.